-Staff/consultants make the following recommended changes to the Concept Plan concerning scenic impact standards in order to achieve these objectives:
+The changes set forth below concerning scenic impact standards are designed to achieve these objectives:

 - 1. Develop a set of enforceable, prescriptive standards that will (a) screen the appearance of, but not block from view, development from areas with public values, while allowing for filtered views from the developments, and (b) minimize exterior lighting impacts on the night sky; - 2.
 Base such standards on the Commission's existing vegetation clearing standards, to the extent practicable; and - 3.
 Balance the desire for shoreland structures (e.g., docks and floats) with the need to preserve primitive recreational opportunities.